gvanrossum/patma/proto_pep_notes.rst

 Type erasure
 ------------

-The class patterns are subject to runtime type erasure.
+Class patterns are subject to runtime type erasure.
 Namely, although one can define a type alias``IntQueue = Queue[int]`` so that a pattern like ``IntQueue()`` is syntactically valid, type checkers should rejected such match::

   queue: Union[Queue[int], Queue[str]]
   match queue:
-      as IntQueue():  # Type-checking error here.
+      as IntQueue():  # Type-checking error here
           ...

-Note that the above snippet actually fails at runtime with the current implementation of generic classes in ``typing`` module, and builtin generic classes in recently accepted and PEP 585 because they prohibit ``isinstance`` checks.
+Note that the above snippet actually fails at runtime with the current implementation of generic classes in the ``typing`` module, as well as with builtin generic classes in the recently accepted PEP 585, because they prohibit ``isinstance`` checks.

 To clarify, generic classes are not prohibited in general from participating in pattern matching, just that their type parameters can't be explicitly